Most people understand information faster and better when it’s presented visually.

 It can be anything from showing a colleague how to add an out-of-office message to their email to how to adjust the microphone settings in their virtual meeting application.

-Instead of jumping in a meeting every time someone needs help, create a quick screencast video showing the process.
+Instead of jumping in a Zoom meeting every time someone needs help, create a quick screencast video showing the process.
 Or, grab a few screenshots and use Snagit’s step tool to make a step-by-step guide.

 You’ll save time in your day and give your coworkers a nice reference for when they need a refresher.